 3. This practice will not disclose any information nor will it ask any questions of any party other than yourself or the referring agency without your written and signed permission.

 4. Please be aware that all the documentation of the assessment can be requested by the court.

-5. If we believe that you are likely to harm yourself or others, or if we believe that neglect or abuse is taking place we are obliged to inform the appropriate authorities.
+5. If we believe that you are likely to harm yourself, others or the public, or if we believe that neglect or abuse is taking place we are obliged to inform the appropriate authorities.